 See that all ingredients are weigh- or the whole egg.
-The yolks con- ished with two little frills of Valened out or measured and placed on tain sulphur and become a natural coloring agent.
+The yolks con-With the linen dress an item of ed out or measured and placed on tain sulphur and become a natural coloring agent.

-For black and dark brown hair a combination of claret is an excellent Small cakes, such as buns, etc., one.
+For black and dark brown hair a combination of claret is an excellent one.
 To half a pint of it a raw egg is added.
-The two are well beaten Large fruit cakes must be baked and rubbed thoroughly over the hair and head before rinsing in clean wa ter This is not a mixture to be used by pronounced blondes.
+The two are well beaten Large fruit cakes must be baked and rubbed thoroughly over the hair used by pronounced blondes.

-Any of these is simple to use and, rived.
+Any of these is simple to use and, the principle that mustard is one of ficiently baked, press the top of if persistently applied, the hair, afthe most valuable external stimu- cake with the fingers; if no impress- ter years, will show the benefit de- tally (verlooked.
+Not so with sealrived.
 All are soap substitutes.
-No skin. soap should ever be rubbed directly upon the hair, but must be dissolved A clergyman's widow up in Maine first and applied in jelly or liquid
+No skin. soap should ever be rubbed directly upon the hair, but must be dissolved dergoes to bring out this under fur A clergyman's widow up in Maine first and applied in jelly or liquid are really simple.